 Cost of Your Dog in the First Year

-That brings you to between $1400 and $1500.
+That brings you to at least $1600.
 But there are other potential costs, at least some of which you’re sure to have to deal with:

 - Fencing: You could easily pay $1000 if you don’t already have a way to keep your dog secured in a yard.